gorakraj/earlyexit_onnx/README.md

 **Useful Notes:**

+Individual READMEs are present in the main folder of each network

 In each folder there is an environment .yaml file with the packages required (env_1, env_6, env_8 and env_9).
 Install the environments and activate the relevant file with "conda activate env_x" before running.